ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 First value is a string, the name of the instance, the second one is a priority ID (must be unique per layer!).
 Third value is usually the identifier of source.

-Ancilliary tags are currently handled differently than in layers, meaning that more complex tag structure can be used.
+Ancillary tags are currently handled differently than in layers, meaning that more complex tag structure can be used.
 Processing of those should be done by the end user.

 ## 'Box'